isis-group/vast/documentation/source/techinfo.rst

 * opengl
    This is an experimental graphics system mode of Qt which uses `OpenGl <http://www.opengl.org/>`_ for rendering purpose.

-On UNIX platforms the graphics system can be changed by typing:
+On UNIX platforms the graphics system can be changed (e.g. to raster) by typing:

    ``# export VAST_GRAPHICS_SYSTEM="raster"``